 Undergraduate

-BSc/BSc (Hons) Psychology and Sociology
+Psychology and Sociology - BSc (Hons)

 Why QMU?

-• We offer a stimulating environment in which students can develop the intellectual and professional edge needed for working with 21st century society, and in which our staff work on outward-facing, innovative and cross-disciplinary research.
+• Stimulating learning environment: We offer a stimulating environment in which students can develop the intellectual and professional edge needed for working with 21st century society.

 On this course you will:

-• Learn to use social scientific methods and evidence to make sense of human behaviour.
+• learn to use social scientific methods and evidence to make sense of human behaviour;

-• Have opportunities to go into communities and apply your skills and knowledge in a real-world context and reflect upon the ways that psychological and sociological knowledge can effect real change in people’s everyday lives.
+• have opportunities to go into communities and apply your skills and knowledge in a real-world context and reflect upon the ways that psychological and sociological knowledge can effect real change in people’s everyday lives.

 You can opt to study for an honours degree over four years or an ordinary degree over three years.
+You will complete a range of modules each year as outlined.

 Year One